uber/h3/website/docs/core-library/filters.md

      `hexRange -k 2 --origin 845ad1bffffffff`

-Note that the filters `h3ToGeo` and `cellToBoundary` take optional arguments that allow them to generate `kml` output.
+Note that the filters `cellToLatLng` and `cellToBoundary` take optional arguments that allow them to generate `kml` output.
 See the header comments in the corresponding source code files for details.